mmartinezluis/customknitrender/README.md

 ```

 If you wanted all article rmarkdown files to share the same `output`
-rather than repeating the code within each file and, optionally, share
+configuration rather than repeating the code within each file and,
-the same `header-includes` latex configuration, you can create an
+optionally, share the same `header-includes` latex configuration, you
-`_output.yaml` file in the same directory where the rmarkdown files are,
+can create an `_output.yaml` file in the same directory where the
-and move the `output` configurations there, and also create a
+rmarkdown files are, and move the `output` configurations there, and
-`header.tex` file, and move the `header-includes` code there:
+also create a `header.tex` file, and move the `header-includes` code
+there:

 ``` text
   ProjectRoot